Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Isoperiodic foliation of M1(1,1,-2)

-\begin{rmk} A different argument for Lemma \ref{lem:tricannotbereal} is as follows.
-Let $(X,\omega)\in \mathcal{H}(1,1;-2)$ and let $\chi$ be its period character.
-If the period of every closed loop is trivial; \textit{i.e.} $\chi$ is the trivial representation, then there is no closed saddle connection and the saddle connections between $B$ and $W$ have the same period.
-Since every saddle connection thus belongs to the same direction, there is no flat triangle inside the core.
-Consequently, the surface is just formed by the domain of the pole -- a topological disk, see subsection \S\ref{ssec:core} -- the two conical singularities and three saddle connections (this number is determined by Euler characteristic).
-At each conical singularity, two saddle connections with the same period are separated by an angular sector which is an integer multiple of $2\pi$.
-Here, zeroes are simple so they correspond to conical singularities of angle $4\pi$.
-Therefore, the number of saddle connections between them is at most two. \end{rmk}
+\begin{rmk} A different argument for Lemma \ref{lem:tricannotbereal} goes as follows.
+Let $(X,\omega)\in \mathcal{H}_1(1,1,-2)$ and let $\chi$ be its period character.
+If the period of every closed loop is trivial; \textit{i.e.} $\chi$ is the trivial representation, then there is no closed saddle connection and the oriented saddle connections from \(\pto B\) and \(\pto W\) have the same period (recall that \(\pto B\) and \(\pto W\) are the marked zeros of $\omega$).
+All the saddle connections thus have the same direction, and there is no flat triangle inside the core.
+Consequently, the surface is just formed by the polar domain, two conical singularities and three saddle connections, see \S\ref{ssec:core}.
+At each zero, two saddle connections with the same period are separated by an angle which is an integer multiple of $2\pi$.
+Since zeros are simple the number of saddle connections between them is at most two and this lead to a contradiction. \end{rmk}